mongodb/stitch-examples/iot-security-system/README.md

 + Sign-up (Use 'Canada' as phone number country code)
 + Click 'Send button' and fill out rest of form
-+ Get a free API key
++ Get a free API key, keep it handy for configuring Stitch.
-+ We will use the "Compare API"
++ We will use the "Compare API", you can check out the docs if you like.

 ### Stitch
 + Create a [Stitch Application](https://docs.mongodb.com/stitch/getting-started/create-stitch-app/#c-add-a-stitch-app)